Ross Greenburg: Awards & Recognition

-In 1990, he won the Sam Taub Award for excellence in boxing broadcasting journalism.
+1990: Won the Sam Taub Award for excellence in boxing broadcasting journalism.

-In 2004, Greenburg was inducted into the Brown University Hall of Fame, and in 2022, he was inducted into the Sports Broadcasting Hall of Fame.
+2004: Inducted into the Brown University Hall of Fame.

+2022: Inducted into the Sports Broadcasting Hall of Fame.

 Personal life

 Greenburg resides in Westchester County, New York, with his wife, Michele, and two children, twins Brad and Rachel.

+He has a brother, Michael Greenburg, who is also a producer and known for the “MacGyver” and “Quest for the Stanley Cup” TV series.